Crunch-io/crunchy/README.md

 ## Deploying your app

-You can hose Crunchy apps at `shiny.crunch.io` and use them as dashboards within the Crunch web app.
+You can host Crunchy apps at `shiny.crunch.io` and use them as dashboards within the Crunch web app.
 See the [wiki](https://github.com/Crunch-io/crunchy/wiki) for instructions on setting up and maintaining apps.

 ## For package contributors